timsainb/noisereduce/README.md

-hop_length (int):number audio of frames between STFT columns. n_std_thresh (int): how many standard deviations louder than the mean dB of the noise (at each frequency level) to be considered signal prop_decrease (float): To what extent should you decrease noise (1 = all, 0 = none) verbose (bool): Whether to plot the steps of the algorithm
+hop_length (int):number audio of frames between STFT columns. n_std_thresh (int): how many standard deviations louder than the mean dB of the noise (at each frequency level) to be considered signal prop_decrease (float): To what extent should you decrease noise (1 = all, 0 = none) pad_clipping (bool): Pad the signals with zeros to ensure that the reconstructed data is equal length to the data
+        use_tensorflow (bool): Use tensorflow as a backend for convolution and fft to speed up computation verbose (bool): Whether to plot the steps of the algorithm
 ```
 <div style="text-align:center">